Investing: What is IRR?

 IRR In Business

-Any rate of return over the company’s cost of capital theoretically warrants pursuit of the project.
+Any rate of return over the company’s cost of capital theoretically warrants the pursuit of the project.
 However, companies often set a required rate of return in order for management to move forward.
 This is the minimal accepted rate of return for a project.

 For example, imagine a farming company that requires capital-heavy equipment.
 This equipment needs maintenance which is not free.
 The choice arises, to fix old equipment or buy new equipment?
 This is precisely where IRR helps management make the right decisions.
 Each choice is expressed numerically through IRR, making the decision clearer.